 There are two main varieties of ginseng: American ginseng and Asian ginseng.
 Red ginseng is the Asian variety of ginseng.
-It’s commonly referred to as an herbal supplement, but the medicinal part of the plant is actually its roots.
-Ginseng preparations for dietary supplements are made from an extraction of the chemical compounds in the roots.
+It’s commonly referred to as an herbal supplement, but the medicinal part of the plant is actually its roots, and this is what ginseng supplements are made from.

 Since red ginseng is one of the most popular herbal supplements globally, it’s important for consumers to know what claims about its health benefits are based on sound medical research.

 What red ginseng is known for is its ability to improve short-term cognition.
 This means that it can improve mental processing and capacity for a short duration, similar to caffeine.
 This is the benefit with the most research backing in the medical literature.

 A placebo-controlled study performed on healthy young volunteers found that red ginseng extract improved mental performance and reduced mental fatigue during a series of cognitive challenges.
 The study design was very similar to an academic test, which suggests that ginseng could improve test performance in students.

 An animal study from 2016 elucidated one reason why red ginseng may be neuroprotective and improve cognition.
 It contains something called Compound K which inhibited damage to memory and mitochondrial damage induced by the researchers.
 The study concluded that Compound K “could be useful in prevention and treatment of reactive oxygen species-induced neurological disorders such as Alzheimer’s disease.”

 Another recent and fascinating study on red ginseng was an observational study out of South Korea published in the Alzheimer’s Research and Therapy journal.
 The study found that adults who had consumed ginseng for more than five years had significantly improved cognitive function relative to the control group, even after adjusting for potentially confounding factors like alcohol intake, smoking, socioeconomic status and more.